raspberrypilearning/animated-story/en/step_4.md

 --- /task ---

-You can change the width of an element so it stretches a percentage of the viewport width.
+You can change the width of an element so it stretches over a **percentage** of the viewport width.

 ![A web page with horizontal arrows spanning the width, showing 20% and 80% proportions of the viewport](images/80-20_viewport.png)